The ‘pseudo’ file system

 In the magic Linux world 🐧 there is one specific entity with the label ‘pseudo file system’.
 It sits tight and altough is a little bit jealous that it’s not part of the /etc/fstab it’s the kernel best sharing friend and exposes all of its secrets.

-After this introduction it’s time to give a down to earth explanation.
-In Linux you have a directory with the path and name /proc, which for the most part exposes each process that is running.
 If you wake up one day really curious about the number of open files a process is currently handling this is the best place to go.

 Let’s visit this land with our best below buddy.